ZoeLeBlanc/Coding_101/intro_coding/PITCHME.md

 - Code is translated into binary through a compiler and a computer reads the binary |

 ---
-- Who can code?
+### Who can code?
-YOU!
+# YOU!
-no literally you can code! and after today you'll officially be a coder all of coding is creating logic and getting a computer to execute it -> sounds simple but feels magical
+Note:  no literally you can code! and after today you'll officially be a coder .all of coding is creating logic and getting a computer to execute it -> sounds simple but feels magical